iguana-parser/iguana-parser.github.io/examples/xml.md

 </pre>

 <p>This grammar specifies
-that the string parsed by \code{Name} should be the same for the start and end tags.
+that the string parsed by <code>Name</code> should be the same for the start and end tags.
 Data-dependent grammars have an intuitive semantics.
 One can consider their runtime semantics as a recursive-descent parser with a guard for left recursion, and cubic runtime bound for the worst case.
 In the data-dependent grammar of XML